stanfordnlp/CoreNLP/doc/classify/README.txt

 COMMAND LINE INTERFACE
 To classify the included example dataset cheeseDisease (in the examples directory), type the following at the command line while in the main classifier directory:

-java -jar stanford-classifier.jar -prop examples/cheese2007.prop
+java -cp "*:." edu.stanford.nlp.classify.ColumnDataClassifier -prop examples/cheese2007.prop

 This will classify the included test data, cheeseDisease.test, based on the probability that each example is a cheese or a disease, as calculated by a linear classifier trained on cheeseDisease.train.